ravenawk/patsbytes/content/articles/ansible_collections.md

 ![COLLECTIONS_PATHS new variable](/images/new_collections_paths_var.png)

-Using a requirements.yml file, you can also install a collection or list of collections.
+Another way to install collections is by using a requirements.yml file.

 The format of the requirements.yml file is: